Post-quantum security migration evidence 2026

 This also changes how the blog should be maintained.
 Each article needs enough context for an executive reader to understand why the signal matters, enough implementation detail for a technical lead to frame a pilot, and enough source discipline for a reviewer to separate current capability from roadmap promise.
 Long-form content is valuable only when it reduces handoff loss between those readers, and when it leaves a clear path from reading to product action for the next review cycle.
 For this article, the operational lens is procurement judgment, route governance, ownership, and repeatable decision records.

-The source trail for this article starts with NIST CSRC (2026 migration reference), NIST (2025-03, 2026 planning), CISA (2026 guidance page), NIST NCCoE (2026-04-28).
+The source trail for this article starts with NIST CSRC (2026 migration reference), CISA (2026-01-23), CISA (2026 guidance page), NIST CSRC (2025 final, 2026 protocol planning).
 That matters because current quantum content often mixes vendor roadmap language, research language, cloud documentation, government policy, and market analysis.
 The article should not flatten those sources into one confidence level.
 It should explain which source describes live product behavior, which source describes research direction, which source describes policy or funding, and which source describes commercial adoption.

 QFlow can encode that discipline in the product.
 Source links should not be decorative citations at the bottom of a page.
 They should become assumptions attached to workflows, route notes, lesson updates, and review packets.
 When a source is updated or superseded, the affected workflow should be easy to revisit.

-Before a pilot based on Post quantum cryptography migration checklist, PQC evidence packet, NIST PQC standards scales, QFlow should require a small evidence checklist.
+Before a pilot based on Post quantum cryptography migration checklist, PQC evidence packet, CISA PQC product categories scales, QFlow should require a small evidence checklist.
 The team needs a source brief, a route rationale, an expected artifact list, a fallback path, and a reviewer-safe summary.
 Without that checklist, 3 final NIST standards can become an impressive number that nobody can reproduce or defend.

 A practical implementation path should stay small.
 First, convert the article into one reusable workflow template with a clear objective and a recommended starting route.
 Second, attach the relevant sources, assumptions, and risk notes to that template.
 Third, run one dry path and one execution path where provider access allows it.
 Fourth, generate a reviewer packet that states what worked, what failed, and which assumption deserves the next experiment.